Malaysian Sambal Sauce

 This stage cooks the sambal and in turn mellows out all the raw flavours and spice.
 What you’re left with is intensely flavourful with a pronounced spice but a smooth finish with a burn that doesn’t go in for the kill!
 Sambal is best eaten cold, so leave to cool then decant to a small jar and refrigerate when not using.

-Pro Tips to make your life easier
+Tips to make your life easier

-- My biggest tip is to use a stick blender.
+• My biggest tip is to use a stick blender.
 It makes light work making the paste.
-By All means, get a workout using a traditional pestle & mortar, remember the rule of thumb is to start with the toughest ingredients first and work your way to the softest, one-by-one.
+By all means, get a workout using a traditional pestle & mortar, remember the rule of thumb is to start with the toughest ingredients first and work your way to the softest, one-by-one.
 Start with the chillies, lemongrass and galangal and then add the rest.

 Seeding or deseeding chillies?